-James Cole Estate Winery is located right off of Silverado trail at the junction of the Oak Knoll Crossroad which makes it very easy to find.
-They specialize in Estate Cabernet which makes sense as this winery is just south of the famous Stag’s Leap Wine Appellation – which of course is one of most well-known Cabernet producing districts in Napa Valley.
+James Cole Estate Winery is located a short distance off of the Silverado Trail at the junction of the Oak Knoll Crossroad – the winery is very easy to find.
+They specialize in Estate Cabernet Sauvignon which makes sense based on their location just south of the famous Stags Leap Wine District – which of course is one of most well-known Cabernet Sauvignon producing districts in Napa Valley.

-This property was purchased in the late 1990’s and planted at that time.
-It used to be an old dilapidated equestrian center and the winery building sits in the footprint of one of the original buildings.
+James and Colleen purchased this 11-acre property in 2000; they planted the vineyard soon after their purchase.
+The site used to be an old dilapidated equestrian center and the winery building sits in the footprint of one of the original buildings.
 Nine of the eleven acres are planted to three clones of Cabernet Sauvignon.
 Fruit from each clone is kept separate during the aging and then blended for the final wine.
 All production is very limited with each wine in the 100 to 400 case range with total production around 750 cases.

 The tasting experience is relaxing with very knowledgeable and friendly staff and is held indoors at the tasting counter or at tables outside, weather permitting.
-As of press time all their wines are 100% varietal.
-We started with their 2006 Chardonnay which sees minimal Malolactic Fermentation and oak aging; it is crisp and full of fruit flavors including some apple and pear.
+As of our latest update to this review, all their wines are 100% varietal.
+The 2006 James Cole Chardonnay saw minimal malolactic fermentation and oak aging; it is crisp and full of fruit flavors including nuances of apple and pear.
 Its extremely hard to find a 100% varietal Malbec in Napa (think Mendoza, Argentina), but James Cole does a very nice job with this wine.
-It is a winner!
-We tried their 2005 made with fruit from the Oakville district.
-It is a concentrated wine with great color – very dark and inky in the glass.
-We tasted some licorice and cherry on the palate – this is a good wine for aging.
+The 2005 James Cole Malbec was made with fruit from the Oakville district.
+It is a concentrated wine with great color – very dark and inky in the glass offering flaovrs of licorice and cherry on the palate – this is a good wine for aging.

-Their 2004 Cabernet Sauvignon is a medium bodied wine but not overly huge as with some area cabernet’s made in this style.
+The 2004 James Cole Cabernet Sauvignon is a medium bodied wine but not as robust as the style of many area Napa grown & produced contemporary Cabernet Sauvignon wines.
 The nose is very earthy with dominating notes of black cherries and the mouth feel is full bodied and smooth.
+Food friendly, certainly.

-This is a wine that is quite difficult to make for many reasons.
+This was a wine that was quite difficult to make for many reasons.
 The grapes hang on the vine well after the normal harvest often until the end of December and they have to be netted to keep out all the hungry birds and other animals.
 By regulation, the temperature for 3 consecutive nights must be -8C or lower and then what little juice you can get from these desiccated grapes comes from pressing them right in the vineyards.
 The Brix (sugar level) is usually in the upper 30’s low 40’s.
-This wine is then aged in small Acacia wood barrels which help to impart a honey spiciness into the wine.
-Their 2004 vintage has a great nose with some hints of flowers including apple and roses and the feel on the palate is crisp and not overly sweet.
-This is definitely one of the highlights of the desert wines that we have tasted on our Napa winery odyssey.
+This wine was then aged in small Acacia wood barrels which helped to impart a honey spiciness into the wine.
+The 2004 Jaden Pinot Noir offers a pretty nose with some hints of flowers including roses and cut red ripe apple – the feel on the palate is crisp (due to excellent acidity) and not overly sweet.
+This is definitely one of the highlights of the desert wines that we have tasted on our journey through the Napa Valley.

-Their barrel room contains a large sit down table and they have been known to show movies from the projector on site.
-They like Rolling Stones music so this is most often what you will hear playing at the winery!
-This is a neat boutique winery that as of press time has not yet been discovered.
-Furthermore their wines are only available at the winery – future plans include some local distribution.
-They are developing a mailing list.
-Website in progress.
-Visit: www.jamescolewinery.com
+The barrel room contains a large sit down table; they have been known to show movies from the projector on site.
+The staff tends to prefer Rolling Stones music so this is most often what you will hear playing at the winery.
+This is a boutique winery that while visible from the Silverado Trail prefers to keep a lower profile compared to some of their neighbors.
+The wines were initially only available at the winery – with very select local distribution.